clarkbw/jest-localstorage-mock/README.md

   localStorage.clear();
   // or directly reset the storage localStorage.__STORE__ = {};
-  // you may also reset all mocks, which could impact your other mocks jest.resetAllMocks();
+  // you could also reset all mocks, but this could impact your other mocks jest.resetAllMocks();
-  // or individually reset a mock used localStorage.setItem.mockReset();
+  // or individually reset a mock used localStorage.setItem.mockClear();
 });

 test('should not impact the next test', () => {